mvolkmann/blog/src/neovim.md

 | `lD` | displays all diagnostics in a Telescope window          |

 To close a diagnostic popup, move the cursor.

+After pressing `gl`, press it again to move focus into the diagnostic popup.
+For focus is in a diagnostic popup, press `q` to close it.

 For file paths: